 Hotels & Spas

-Hotel staff in Japan do not expect a tip, especially in high-end Ryokans (traditional Japanese Inns).
+Hotel staff in Japan do not expect a tip, especially in high-end Ryokans (traditional Japanese Inns) or even a “floating Ryokan” like Swain Destinations Team Member Cory experienced.
 If you should decide to leave a tip, it may, or may not, be refused.
 Do not be offended if it is rejected.
 If you are leaving a tip, place the money in an envelope and leave it behind in your room.
 Do not give the tip to any one in-person as that is considered rude.

 When in a spa or at the hotel spa, do not leave a tip.
 Just be respectful and grateful for the masseuse’s service and that should be plenty.
 Remember to incline your head when greeting the masseuse, take off your shoes and always be polite.